OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 A sligthly less secure way of storing encryption keys, is in the SharedPreferences of Android.
 When [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences.html "Android SharedPreference API") are initialized in [MODE_PRIVATE](https://developer.android.com/reference/android/content/Context.html#MODE_PRIVATE "MODE_PRIVATE"), the file is only readable by the application that created it.
 However, on rooted devices any other application with root access can simply read the SharedPreference file of other apps, it does not matter whether MODE_PRIVATE has been used or not.
 This is not the case for the KeyStore.
 Since KeyStore access is managed on kernel level, which needs considerably more work and skill to bypass without the KeyStore clearing or destroying the keys.

-The last two options are to use hardcoded encryption keys in the source code and storing generated keys in public places like ```/sdcard/```.
+The last three options are to use hardcoded encryption keys in the source code, having a predictable key derivation function based on stable attributes, and storing generated keys in public places like ```/sdcard/```.
 Obviously, hardcoded encryption keys are not the way to go.
 This means every instance of the application uses the same encryption key.
-An attacker needs only to do the work once, to extract the key from the source code .
+An attacker needs only to do the work once, to extract the key from the source code - whether stored natively or in Java/Kotlin.
 Consequrently, he can decrypt any other data that he can obtain and that was encrypted by the application.
+Next, when you have a predictable key derivation function based on identifiers which are accessible to other applications, the attacker only needs to find the KDF and apply it to the device in order to find the key.
 Lastly, storing encryption keys publicly also is highly discouraged as other applications can have permission to read the public partition and steal the keys.

 #### Static Analysis